lockejan/ansible-workstation-setup/README.md

 ## Up and running

-Check out the roles, uncomment what you want to be installend in `setup.yml`, update your inventory file and start with:
+Check out the roles and uncomment what you want to be installed in `setup.yml`.
+Then update your inventory file and start with:

 `sudo ansible-playbook setup.yml`